A Moses basket is only suitable for the first few months of a baby's life. Given the limited use you'll get out of one, is it worth buying one?

 If, after reading the pros and cons below, you decide not to buy a Moses basket, check out our guide on .
-The main advantage of cot beds is that they last such a long time - they can be used as a cot from birth and as a junior bed as your child gets older.
+The main advantage of cot beds is that they last such a long time: they can be used as a cot from birth and as a junior bed as your child gets older.

 Moses baskets are usually made from strong wicker or maize.
 Many come with a mattress and fitted sheet, decorative coverlets to keep your baby cosy as well as adjustable hoods.

 Your Moses basket should be placed on the floor, on a flat surface.
-But if you'd prefer your baby to be higher up, you could invest in a wooden Moses basket stand for around £20-£30.
+But if you'd prefer your baby to be higher up, you could buy a wooden Moses basket stand for around £20-£30.
 These are usually foldable and easy to store, and some can be used to create a rocking effect to soothe your baby to sleep.

 Moses baskets often come with coverlets, sheets or blankets – but don't use all of them simultaneously.
 You don't need that much to keep your baby at a comfortable temperature.
-Our explains what you do and don't need to use.

 The Lullaby Trust additionally has these sleep safety tips for parents: